Interpreting confidence intervals

 What are the potential applications of these predictions?
 Illustrate your response with examples.

-If you like a challenge, apply these concepts to make predictions about the how much rain you are likely to have in January, April, July and November in your local area within a 95% confidence interval.
+If you like a challenge, apply these concepts to make predictions about how much rain you are likely to have in January, April, July and November in your local area within a 95% confidence interval.

 If you’re unable to find data on rainfall in your local area, use this data from Bungaree in Victoria, Australia instead.